Bet365619/ITRY/README.md

 3. Click Next.
 A page is displayed where you can enter metadata about the device type, such as a serial number or model.
 You don’t need to specify this information for this tutorial.
 Just click Finish.
 ![IOT-label2](https://github.com/Bet365619/ITRY/blob/master/Setup_IMG/IOT-2.png)

-4.Click Register Devices.
+4. Click Register Devices.
 Enter the device ID.
 The device ID can be, for example, the MAC address of your smartphone.
 However, it must be unique within your organization only.
-For example in this instance, the device ID is "andriodchris"
+For example in this instance, the device ID is "andriodchris".
 ![IOT-label3](https://github.com/Bet365619/ITRY/blob/master/Setup_IMG/IOT-3.png)
-5.Click Next.
+5. Click Next.
 A page is displayed where you could enter metadata about the device.
 Leave it blank, and click Next.

-6.On the security page, enter a value for the authentication token.
+6. On the security page, enter a value for the authentication token.
 Remember this value for later.
 Then, click Next.

+7. Messages are now ready to be sent from registered device to IOT platform.

-Step 3
+### Step 3 Downloading and installing App on mobile device

+You will use the IoT Starter for Android app to read and send sensor data on your smartphone.
+The source code and documentation of the app are in the [iot-starter-for-android GitHub project](https://github.com/ibm-watson-iot/iot-starter-for-android).
+The [Apk installation file](https://github.com/deveops/iot-starter-for-android/releases) for andriod can be found here.

 Step 4